devJames1/alx-higher_level_programming/README.md

 # alx-higher_level_programming
-This repo contains programs written in Python and Javascript for the Higher Level Programming curriculum at Holberton School.
+This repo contains programs written in Python and Javascript for the Higher Level Programming curriculum at ALX-Holberton S.E program.
 Python3, MySQL, Javascript.